 The film itself stands out as being particularly innovative for the time, tackling decades worth of storytelling and characters in perfect balance.
 By the time the end of the film rolls around and you see Clarence’s note proclaim, “Remember, no man is a failure who has friends,” expect to have been completely floored by the heart this movie has.

 Jaws, the film that invented the modern-day blockbuster, put Steven Spielberg on the map and made an entire generation scared of the ocean.
 You know the story by now, a person-eating shark terrorises a summer resort town forcing the sheriff, his marine biologist mate, and the local shark hunter (who knew that was a job?) to track it down before it eats everyone who dares stick a toe in the sea.
 This is far more than a monster movie, though.

 Jaws is a near-perfect suspenseful thriller that manages to be exciting, gruesome, and, most importantly, entertaining.
-The movie works for three main reasons: Spielberg’s top-notch direction (very few people could make a giant rubber shark scary); a cast of characters who feel like actual people dealing with an extreme situation; and most importantly, John Williams’ incredible score.
+The movie works for three main reasons: Spielberg’s top-notch direction (very few people could make a giant rubber shark scary), a cast of characters who feel like actual people dealing with an extreme situation, and most importantly, John Williams’ incredible score.

-While we can’t quite say it’s Williams’ most iconic composition (that honour belongs to Star Wars’ title theme), it’s definitely his most effective.
+While we can’t quite say it’s Williams’ most iconic composition (that honor belongs to Star Wars’ title theme), it’s definitely his most effective.
 With a simple alternating pattern of two notes, mimicking the beat of the human heart, Williams manages to create one of the most dread-infused pieces of music ever written, which perfectly complements the terror in Spielberg’s storytelling.